vipzhicheng/logseq-plugin-comment-block/README.md

 * Trigger `Comment block` from block contextual menu.
 * Trigger `/comment` from block slash command.

+## CAUTION

+If you change the `Preferred date format` on Settings page, you will lose your connections between journal and comments.

 ## Inspiration and Thanks

 The inspiration of this plugin comes from [our community](https://discord.com/channels/725182569297215569/915076465027055656/915226549857435709) by Bailey Jennings, and likely borrowed from Roam.